productionbug/gecko/README.md

 ## Theming

-HPui uses a powerful CSS variable-based theming system that automatically adapts all components when you change the theme class.
+GeckoUI uses a powerful CSS variable-based theming system that automatically adapts all components when you change the theme class.

 ### Applying Themes